-- (a) mix 2 or more of the packages and deal with the mixture under subsection (1); or - (b) use more than 1 of the packages to make up each part mentioned in subsection (1).

-(4) Subsections (1) to (3) do not apply to a thing to the extent that, because of its nature, it is impossible or impractical to deal with it in the way mentioned in the subsections.
+- (3) If the inspector reasonably believes the packages contain the same substance, the inspector may- - (a) mix 2 or more of the packages and deal with the mixture under subsection (1); or - (b) use more than 1 of the packages to make up each part mentioned in subsection (1). - (4) Subsections (1) to (3) do not apply to a thing to the extent that, because of its nature, it is impossible or impractical to deal with it in the way mentioned in the subsections. - (5) In this section-

-"label details" means-
+label details means-